Imran4424/Machine-Learning-Models/README.md

 Where the split gonna happen is determined by the information entropy.
 For the first split, we look at the whole dataset for information entropy.
 For the next split, we consider the relevant split portion we are working on and its local entropy for the further split (more like a recursive split operation).

+While building the Decision Tree, the below points are to be considered

+-

+#### Information Entropy

 ### Random Forest

 ## Classification